ipsdm/legitimacy/template/decision-records/template-DR.md

 # Decision {DR-NUMBER}: {TITLE}

-State the decision as concisely as possible here
+State the decision as concisely as possible here.

+## By Authority Of

+State the members/agreements which legitimize this decision.

 ## Justification